Crowned Eagle – Africa’s Powerful Forest Predator

-The Crowned Eagle, also known as the African Crowned Eagle, is one of the most powerful and striking birds of prey found in sub-Saharan Africa.
-With piercing eyes, a regal feathered crest, and unmatched strength, this raptor is truly a forest royalty.
+The Crowned Eagle, also known as the African Crowned Eagle, possesses the strongest grip relative to body size of any eagle in the world, capable of crushing bone with ease.
+Found across sub-Saharan Africa, this raptor is truly a forest royalty.
 Despite its elusive nature, the Crowned Eagle plays a crucial role in maintaining the health of its ecosystem and continues to fascinate wildlife enthusiasts worldwide.

 Crowned Eagles inhabit dense tropical forests, especially in central and southern Africa.
 You can find them in: